Hokuloa A

 No analysis available

-Strong building-level evidence supports a resident manager on-site.
-MLS amenities show RESMAN in all 7/7 listings, and at least one remark explicitly says "Res Mgr."
-This looks consistent across listings and not like copy-paste noise.
+Strong building-level evidence supports an on-site resident manager.
+MLS amenities reportedly show RESMAN in 8/8 listings, and one current remark explicitly lists "Res Mgr." among the community amenities.
+This appears consistent across multiple listings rather than a one-off agent mistake.

 No analysis available